augustinegyan/40MinimalistWebsites/README.md

 - Responsive Background Image

 ## Kindly Note :exclamation:
-This project is yet not responsive to other mobile devices and it is just a demonstration of the Ux designs brought forward.
+ :no_mobile_phones: This project is yet not responsive to other mobile devices and it is just a demonstration of the Ux designs brought forward.
 Responsiveness would be worked upon coming future :pray: